Jubatian/InsaniQuant/README.rst

 - Optional target palette bit depth, between 1 and 8.
 By default 8 is assumed.
   You can reduce the palette bit depth for example to produce an Amiga or RRPGE compatible palette (4 bits).
+You may also specify 3 digits for seperate depths for R:G:B repsectively (such as to quantize to 3:3:2 RGB).

 - Optional dithering setting: a 'd' turns on dithering.